 The construction industry is one of the largest industries in the United States.
 It accounts for nearly 8 percent of the nation's gross national product and employs millions of people.
 The industry is divided into four sectors including residential building construction, industrial construction, commercial building construction, and heavy civil construction.
-The Department of Construction Management and Engineering provides quality educational programs that prepare nationally competitive undergraduate and graduate students for successful careers in the construction engineering and management professions.
+The Construction Management program prepares nationally competitive students for successful careers in the construction industry.

 A minor in Business Administration offered by the College of Business is required for all B.S. in Construction Management students.
 Students are required to have a minimum cumulative GPA of 2.50 to be admitted into the minor program.
 A minor in Business Administration requires a minimum GPA of 2.50 in the courses that satisfy the minor.
 In addition, a cumulative GPA of 2.50 overall is required to graduate with a Bachelor of Science in Construction Management degree.